Algorora/Vigen-re-Cipher-to-Store-a-Password/README.md

 ## Encryption:

--Uses a keyword to determine the shift for each letter in the plaintext.
+Uses a keyword to determine the shift for each letter in the plaintext.
--Converts each letter of the plaintext and keyword to their respective positions in the alphabet.
+Converts each letter of the plaintext and keyword to their respective positions in the alphabet.
--Encrypts by shifting the plaintext letter according to the keyword letter.
+Encrypts by shifting the plaintext letter according to the keyword letter.
 ## Decryption:

--Uses the same keyword to reverse the encryption process.
+Uses the same keyword to reverse the encryption process.
--Converts the ciphertext back to plaintext using the keyword.
+Converts the ciphertext back to plaintext using the keyword.

 # How to Run